cyfer0618/Vaksanca/README.md

 The database can be also downloaded from Anonymous google drive: http://bit.ly/39JJkrx .
 The dataset contains 5 speakers, each with 100 utterances.
 The full dataset will be released upon acceptance.

-## recipe
-This recipe is based on subword - Vowel Split and Byte Pair Encoding.

 ## Environments
 - python version: 3.7.3